DIPS-Tools/dips-local-dev/README.md

      - `VAT_No`
      - `positionTitle`
      - `phone`
+   - Add clients:
+     - Open `Clients` -> `Create client`
+     - For running Negotiation-Tool, add following clients:
+       - `user-management-api`
+       - `user-management-web`
+       - `negotiation-web`
+       - `negotiation-api`
+       - `contract-service`
+       - Note that: In the test env, for each client, the other clients are configured as allowed audiences, which means that a token requested by one client could be accepted by several other clients.
 5. Configure `.env` in the `dips-local-dev` directory.

    Review the example values and update them for your machine.
 At minimum, set the host IP values correctly: